 Many animal-derived and vegan foods are high in thiamine.
 People who follow a well-balanced diet get high amounts.
-Meet, fish, milk, beans, whole grains, seeds, and nuts are only a few common foods high in thiamine.
+Meat, fish, milk, beans, whole grains, seeds, and nuts are only a few common foods high in thiamine.

 What does thiamine do to the body?